"The sex with Mandy was good, but it wasn't like warm apple pie."Wilmer Valderrama

-What could be better after an All-American barbecue than All-American Apple Pie, cooked on the already warm grill.
+What could be better after an All-American BBQ than All-American Apple Pie, cooked on the already warm grill.
 You can use a single crust below the filling, or make a double crust and top the filling with more crust, or make a lattice from a second crust and sprinkle it with sugar as in the photo above.
-To make it easy, we use a crumble topping in this recipe.
+To make the prep work easy, we use a crumble topping in this grilled dessert recipe.

 Makes.
 6 to 8 servings

 Takes.
 About 60 minutes for preparation and another 60 minutes to cook

 1 recipe all-purpose pie dough for a single crust or a purchased pie crust

 2 tablespoons Instant ClearJel or all purpose flour

 2 1/2 pounds peeled, cored, sliced apples (about 5 to 6)